chillcicada/nixos-config/README.md

 - `LICENSE`: the license file.
 - `modules`: contains the reusable top-level modules for different purposes.
 - `README.md`: this file.
-- `treefmt.toml`: the configuration file for `treefmt`, used to format the repo.

 ## Miscellaneous